 Complete your prepaid Globe and TM SIM card registration by following these steps:

 - Go to new.globe.com.ph/simreg.

 - Enter your 10-digit Globe or TM mobile number and click Register.

 - Key in the one-time code that will be sent to your number.

 - Fill out the online form to verify your identity.
-You’ll need to provide your full name, address, date of birth, and gender.
-You’ll also need a valid ID and provide its ID number.
+You must provide your full name, address, date of birth, and gender.
+You’ll also need to provide a valid ID and its ID number.

 - Take a selfie or upload a photo of your valid ID.
 The maximum file size is 2MB.